 - What are the barriers and enablers in implementing perioperative anaemia services on a national scale (examining feasibility, acceptability, uptake, fidelity)? - What is the clinical and cost effectiveness of perioperative anaemia services in the elective and/or emergency surgical setting? - What is the interface between perioperative services for anaemia and other perioperative services (eg frailty, diabetes, hypertension etc) - What is the experience for patients living with anaemia of: - undergoing preoperative treatment for anaemia? - delays or cancellation of surgery related to diagnosis of anaemia? - the impact of surgery on longer term functional and psychological recovery? - How can we improve quality of perioperative consultations for patients living with anaemia? - Can we develop decision aid tools for patients living with anaemia undergoing surgery? - What is the skillset required for teams providing perioperative care for the detection and treatment of people with anaemia?
-(In particular, for services running at nights, weekends or 168 hours per week, what is the minimum skillset required when specialised staff are not available) - What is the role of postoperative oral iron administration? - What is the optimal paediatric oral iron dosing?
+(In particular, for services running at nights, weekends or 168 hours per week, what is the minimum skillset required when specialised staff are not available) - What is the role of postoperative oral iron administration? - What is the optimal time period for administering IV iron and proceeding to surgery?